The Truth of Prometheus (The Play)

 PROMETHEUS.

-If I may interject, my good money changer.
-If I understand the premise of that truth, then I shall be condemned to abstract poverty than thee, who shall be an opulent man.
+If I may interject, my good money changer, if I understand the premise of that truth, then I shall be condemned to abstract poverty whilst thou shalt be an opulent man.

 POLYKRATES.